Cory Procter

-Cory Procter (born October 18, 1982) is a former American football guard in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys and Miami Dolphins.
+Cory Procter (born October 18, 1982) is an American former professional football guard in the National Football League (NFL) for the Detroit Lions, Dallas Cowboys, and Miami Dolphins.
 He played college football at the University of Montana.
-He currently owns and runs Pro Capital Wealth Management as well as speaks for different organizations.

-Early years
+Early life

 Procter attended Gig Harbor High School and was a letterman in football and wrestling.
 In football, he was twice named the team MVP and as a senior, he earned All-League offensive lineman, All-Area, All-State, and All-Northwest honors.
 In wrestling, he was twice named the team MVP.

 He accepted a football scholarship to play for the University of Montana, where he became a four-year starter with 42 consecutive starts (47 total).
 He started 5 games at right tackle as a freshman, because of injuries on the offensive line and contributed to the team winning the Division I-AA National Championship.
 As a sophomore, he was moved to left guard.
 As a junior and senior, he returned to play right tackle.

 Professional career

 Detroit Lions

-Procter was signed as an undrafted free agent by the Detroit Lions after the 2005 NFL Draft on April 28.
+Procter was signed as an undrafted free agent by the Detroit Lions after the 2005 NFL draft on April 28.
 He was waived and later signed to the team's practice squad on September 4.